 “If you go back to parts of the Eastern bloc of Europe now, that’s what Dublin was like in the 60s and 70s.
 Grey, dull, mass unemployment and complete poverty.
 Music became a lifeline to escape for kids.
 Punk gave you a licence to form a band with just an attitude.
 I turned 16 when punk kicked in and had plenty of attitude.’”

 Other acts who have played the Top Hat include U2 (just about a month before The Clash on September 9, 1978, according to Setlist FM), Danzig, The Stranglers, Faith No More, The Charlatans, Metallica, The Mission, Slayer, The Jam, Nuclear Assault, Zed Yago, W.A.S.P., Exodus, Slammer, Crumbsuckers, The Waterboys, The Jesus and Mary Chain, Onslaught, Suicidal Tendencies (1989 and 1989), Kreator, Death, The Pogues with The Dubliners, then featuring Dún Laoghaire born and bred legend Ronnie Drew, Sepultura, Anthrax, Prong, and of course, Sonic Youth and Nirvana, just a few short weeks before the release of ‘Smells Like Teen Spirit’.

 This week, music fans all over the world will turn up The Clash to commemorate the anniversary of Joe Strummer, who died suddenly on December 22, 2002.
 He was just 50 years of age.

-We also remember Frank Murray this week, who managed The Pogues and Thin Lizzy.
-Frank died on December 22, 2016, so he shares his anniversary with Joe, who often performed with The Pogues, and stood in for Shane McGowan as lead vocalist for a tour.
+We also remember Frank Murray, who managed The Pogues and Thin Lizzy.
+Frank died on December 22, 2016, so he shares his anniversary with Joe, who also often performed with The Pogues, and stood in for Shane McGowan as lead vocalist for a tour.

 May they rest in peace.